Hemanta222/Hemanta222/README.md

 - 👋 Hi, I’m Hemanta Das
 - 👀 I’m a Web Development(MERN Stack Developer) by profession.
+-  I have expirenced of 3 years as professional developer.
-- 🌱 I have been working as MERN Stack Developer for AllCode Technologies Pvt.
-Lmt. since January 2022.
+- 🌱 I have been working as MERN Stack Developer for OneBillionIdeas Pvt.
+Ltd since May 2023.
 - 📫 How to reach me ... email : das.hemant775@gmail.com,  Linked-in : https://www.linkedin.com/in/hemanta-das

 - List of portfolio projects-